Reuven Ramaty High Energy Solar Spectroscopic Imager: Mission concept

 RHESSI was designed to image solar flares in energetic photons from soft X-rays (~3 keV) to gamma rays (up to ~20 MeV) and to provide high resolution spectroscopy up to gamma-ray energies of ~20 MeV.
 Furthermore, it had the capability to perform spatially resolved spectroscopy with high spectral resolution.

 Scientific objectives

 Researchers believe that much of the energy released during a flare is used to accelerate, to very high energies, electrons (emitting primarily X-rays) and protons and other ions (emitting primarily gamma rays).
-The new approach of the RHESSI mission was to combine, for the first time, high-resolution imaging in hard X-rays and gamma rays with high-resolution spectroscopy, so that a detailed energy spectrum can be obtained at each point of the image.
+The new approach of the RHESSI mission was to combine, for the first time, high-resolution imaging in hard X-rays and gamma rays with high-resolution spectroscopy, so that a detailed energy spectrum could be obtained at each point of the image.
 This new approach enabled researchers to find out where these particles are accelerated and to what energies.
-Such information will advance understanding of the fundamental high-energy processes at the core of the solar flare problem.
+Such information will advance understanding of the fundamental high-energy processes at the core of the solar flare phenomena.

 The primary scientific objective of RHESSI was to understand the following processes that take place in the magnetized plasmas of the solar atmosphere during a flare: